+290/390.
+Individual Project: See Additional Academic Programs, All-College Independent Study Courses 290/390.
 301. Environmental Geology Human interaction with the geological environment.
 Topics include groundwater, floods, soil and water contamination, slope stability, subsidence, and climate change.
 Field studies: water quality related to land use in a watershed basin.
 Not open to students who have already taken GEO 320.
 Prerequisite: ENV 201 or 202.
-Alternate years.
-(Laboratory Science) 380.
+(Laboratory Science) DENNISTON 380.
 Internship in Environmental Studies Working with a business, government agency, or other institution under the direction of the organization's leaders and a faculty supervisor.
 Prerequisites: junior standing; at least one of the three required 300-level courses; approval by the participating institution, the faculty supervisor, and the Environmental Studies advisor.
-See Courses 280/380.
-(CR) 385 Through 386.
-Topics in Environmental Studies See Topics Courses.
+See Additional Academic Programs, All-College Independent Study Courses 280/380.
+(CR) 385.
+Advanced Topics in Environmental Studies See Topics Courses.

-912. Tanzania: Studies in Human Evolution and Ecology: see ACM Programs.
-942. Costa Rica: Tropical Field Research: see ACM Programs.
+- 912. Tanzania: Studies in Human Evolution and Ecology: see ACM Programs. - 942.
+Costa Rica: Tropical Field Research: see ACM Programs.

 988. The School for International Training offers semester-long programs that have an emphasis on environmental and ecological issues.
 They are located in Australia (2), Botswana, Brazil, Ecuador, Madagascar, Panama, Tanzania (2), and Viet Nam.
 Some require previous training in a foreign language or coursework in environmental studies.
 See School for International Training Programs.
-Ethnic Studies (EST) Advisor: Mary Olson The Ethnic Studies Program and the courses that make up its offerings address questions of ethnic identity and relations among ethnic groups and is supervised by a faculty committee composed of the course instructors.
+Ethnic Studies (EST) Advisor: Marcela Ochoa-Shivapour The Ethnic Studies Program and the courses that make up its major address questions of ethnic identity and relations among ethnic groups and is supervised by a faculty committee composed of the course instructors.
 In order to receive Ethnic Studies credit a course must devote a significant portion of its content to the study of subordinate racial or ethnic groups, where a subordinate group is understood as one whose members are, or have historically been, disadvantaged and subjected to unequal treatment by the dominant group in a society, the latter understood as a group whose members have superior access to or control over a society's economic, political, or social power.
 Specific courses may emphasize the cultural practices of one or more racial or ethnic groups or the interrelationships between subordinate and dominant racial or ethnic groups.
-Ethnic Studies faculty members:

-Craig Allin, Carol Enns, Christina Penn-Goetsch, Alfrieta Parks Monagan, Marcela Ochoa-Shivapour, Mary Olson, Catherine Stewart Major: A minimum of 10 course credits which include:
+Ethnic Studies faculty members: Craig Allin, Carol Enns, Christina Penn-Goetsch, Alfrieta Parks Monagan, Marcela Ochoa-Shivapour, Mary Olson, Catherine Stewart, Johanna Schuster-Craig Major: A minimum of 10 course credits which include: